-These. characters.
+But these. characters.
 Right off the bat, Evie is so damn charming, yet complex.
 Her downward spiral, her alcoholism, her feeling like not enough— that quote broke my heart.
 She broke my heart.
 Sam was another one who I was not expecting to love as much as I did.
 Yes, I assumed his character before I met him, but I think that was the plan.
 You see this guy who is charming and a thief and you automatically see him as the comic relief, which he is, but there’s so much more to him.
 Delving into his mind in the following books is something I’m looking forward to.
 And I totally ship them.
 Jericho who???

 Memphis, with his devotion to his family, Theta and her determination to succeed, Henry (I love him a lot ❤ let him find a nice man who loves him please) also need to be protected.
 Look, everyone is heartbreaking and charming and THEY NEED TO BE PROTECTED OKAY?
 However, Memphis and Theta’s relationship felt very instalove-ish and they both kind of disappeared for a while in the end climax, so that made me feel a way.
 Hopefully book two expands on them and their development

-It took a while for all of the characters and their storylines to mesh together, so now that their all together, I can’t wait for them to be around each other and this found family to be amazing T_T.
+It took a while for all of the characters and their storylines to mesh together, so now that they’re all together, I can’t wait for them to be around each other and this found family to be amazing T_T.